will-huynh/process_controller/README.md

 To begin, import the module:
 > import process_controller

-Next, create a ProcessController object with the desired method to be used. __NOTE: Methods used must be picklable (due to the behavior of _multiprocessing_ and _subprocess_).__
+Next, create a ProcessController object with the desired method to be used. __NOTE: Methods used must be picklable in the object scope (due to the behavior of _multiprocessing_ and _subprocess_).__
 > pc = process_controller.ProcessController(test_function.test)

 To disable the included test logger: